-Just contrast that story with this one from a Marcus & Millichap broker using Prospect & Nurture.
+Just contrast that story with this one from a Marcus & Millichap broker who was using Apto.

 “A little while ago I got a listing in a pretty small, niche neighborhood in San Francisco.
 I was able to create a call list for that neighborhood specifically based on zip code and property type and then churn through my list of contacts in about half the time it usually takes.
 I could scroll through everyone who fit my criteria, skip the people I knew I’d just talked to recently, and then move on.
 The process was smooth and simple.